Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 These indivisibility properties imply \textit{strong complementarity} between production factors.
 Although the economic literature recognizes the complementarity of production factors, the mechanisms underlying complementarity are typically obscured.
 Here, simply having sufficient hypothetical production capacity from machines and workers is not enough.
 The mapping from input factors to output products is non-monotonous and, in fact, it is not even unique.
-That is, returns to scale and duration are variable over time due to inefficiencies.
+Relatedly, returns to scale and to duration are variable over time due to inefficiencies.

-\\ \textbf{Production} Consider the vector of duos $\mathbf{{F_{h,t}^*}}$ allocated to phase $h$ and the corresponding duos' productivity vector $\mathbf{{P_{h,t}^*}}$.
-Both are sorted in descending order according just after allocation so as to guarantee in the following computations that the inflows are passed on to the most productive duos first.
+\\ \textbf{Production} Consider the vector of duos $\mathbf{{F_{h,t}^*}}$ allocated to phase $h$ and their productivity vector $\mathbf{{P_{h,t}^*}}$.
+Both are sorted in descending order just after allocation so as to guarantee that inflows are passed on to the most productive duos first.

-To ensure the independence of duos production is represented by a latent vector $\mathbf{\tilde Q_{h,t}}$.
-At every period $t$ the latent production of an activated duo corresponds to the cumulative completion of the flow.
-Letting $\tilde I_{h,t}^n$ be the latent number of available inflows, we propose:
+To ensure the independence of factors, production is represented by a latent vector $\mathbf{\tilde Q_{h,t}}$.
+In any period $t$ the latent production of an activated duo corresponds to the cumulative completion of the flow.
+Letting $\tilde I_{h,t}^n$ be the latent inflows stock, we write: